actionml/harness/README.md

 # Authentication

 We will use bearer token OAuth2 to authenticate connections and identify the server making connections.
-This will be built into the Java and Python SDK and so is simple to implement on the client side.
+This is built into the Java and Python SDK and so is simple to implement on the client side.

 # Authorization

-ACLs are set through the Harness CLI so new tokens/signatures can be granted permission REST routes and can be added at runtime.
-Each signature may be granted access to all or a small subset of REST Routes.
-This is useful for administration where the CLI needs to have access to all routes and for external clients who may only have access to a certain engine-id with the associated `events` and `queries` routes.
+ACLs are set through the Harness CLI so new tokens/signatures can be granted permission for CRUD access to REST resources and can be added at runtime.
+Each token may be granted access to all or a small subset of REST resources.
+This is useful for administration where the CLI needs to have access to all resources ] and for external users who may only have access to a certain engine-id with the associated `events` and `queries`.
 See the [Commands](commands.md) for details.

 # [Config](harness_config.md)